 21. CR 15 allows for access to information in the Commission's possession.
-Any person can inspect or make copies of the Commission's record if the information is not restricted, or access is granted subject to conditions or granted by an order of the Tribunal or the court.34 Access to documents
+Any person can inspect or make copies of the Commission's record if the

 29 Competition Commission v Computicket (Pty) Ltd ZASCA 185 (26 November 2014).
 Here the Commission was not granted leave to appeal.